Moinuddin Khan (musician): Career

 He worked with All India Radio, Jaipur as sarangi player for several years.
 Over the years he has given solo performances, on state-run Doordarshan television channel, and also All India Radio.
 Besides this he has also performed at concerts in countries like France, Czech Republic, Denmark, Germany and other European countries.
-He also accompanied on sarangi notable vocalists like Ghulam Ali Khan, Amir Khan, Bhimsen Joshi, Begum Akhtar, Faiyaz Khan, and tabla maestro, Zakir Hussain at various concerts.
+He also accompanied on sarangi notable vocalists like Bade Ghulam Ali Khan, Amir Khan, Bhimsen Joshi, Begum Akhtar, Faiyaz Khan, and tabla maestro, Zakir Hussain at various concerts.

-He has also received acclaim to his sarangi renditions as he appeared in a sequence of 1999 English film, Holy Smoke!, shot in Pushkar.
+He has also received acclaim to his sarangi renditions as he appeared in a sequence of in 1999 English film, Holy Smoke!, shot in Pushkar.
 He was shown playing sarangi along with his disciples and actress Kate Winslet also featured in the scene.

+Awards and recognition

-He won several state-level and national-level awards during his career, including a state-level award on Republic Day, 1994.
+Khan won several state-level and national-level awards during his career, including a state-level award on Republic Day, 1994.
 He was awarded the Rajasthan Sangeet Natak Akademi Award for the year 2001-2002.
 In 2006, he received the annual Dagar Gharana honour given by Maharana Mewar Foundation of Udaipur for his contribution to the promotion of classical music.

 He spent his last days in the Kalyanji Ka Rasta area within the Walled City area of Jaipur, where he continued to teach his disciples employing the guru-shishya tradition, sarangi, violin, and Hindustani classical singing till his death.